Skip to main content

 Before I started splurging on specialty restaurants, I'd often regret not trying at least one venue.
 While on my 7-night Carnival Celebration cruise, I heard multiple passengers rave about the teppanyaki restaurant.
 When I tried to make a last-minute reservation, I discovered it was fully booked for the remainder of the sailing.
 At that moment, I vowed to research the specialty restaurants on my future cruises and make reservations in advance.

-There are times when I won't pay for a specialty restaurant, though.
+That said, there are times when I won't pay for a specialty restaurant.
 Sailing on Carnival Elation, for example, there were only two choices: the $100 per person Chef's Table or to-go sushi from Bonsai Sushi Express.
-With just five nights onboard, I decided against either, knowing I would be cruising on Celebrity Reflection a few weeks later.
+With just five nights onboard, I decided against both.

 Most of the time, however, I never leave a specialty meal disappointed or thinking it was a waste of money.